Ingo tetralogy

+Books

 Ingo

+Ingo was published 5 September 2005.
+It was generally well received by critics.

-Sapphire is faced with her father's (Matthew Trewhella, who is coincidently related to the Matthew Trewhella associated with the Zennor mermaid) sudden disappearance when he left Sapphire's mother after an argument.
+In the novel, Sapphire is faced with her father's (Matthew Trewhella, who is coincidentally related to the Matthew Trewhella associated with the Zennor mermaid) sudden disappearance when he left Sapphire's mother after an argument.
 All they found was his boat, the Peggy Gordan, capsized and with nothing in it.
 Many people had different theories about how her father disappeared, how he had run away with another woman, faked his own death or had died.
 Nevertheless, they had the funeral anyway, where Sapphire and Conor make a pact to never stop looking for their father.

 A year later Sapphire follows Conor down to the cove after he has been missing for nearly a day.
 There she meets Faro, one of the mer, he is prideful and patriotic to his people and invites her to Ingo, an underwater world where the mysterious mer people dwell.
 At first she has to keep a hold of his hand to breathe, but after a while she can do it by herself.
 Time runs differently in Ingo and when she finally resurfaces she realizes she has been gone for two days when she sees Conor waiting up for her on the cliff having slept there for the night.
 Her mother was away so she didn't notice that Sapphire was missing, but after that disappearance Conor is against everything to do with Ingo.

 Time goes by and Sapphire is affected by Ingo more and more; craving salt, hearing her name called by the sea and finding it hard to breathe once she resurfaces from the water.
 The only thing that can stop her from her yearning from Ingo is Granny Carne (a wizened old woman whom the village folk go to with their troubles).
 From Granny Carne that both Sapphire and Conor learn of their Mer blood.

-By this time Sapphire's mother has acquired a boyfriend; Roger.
-Roger plans on taking a dive at the Bawns which is the sacred resting place of the dead in Ingo; Limina.
+By this time Sapphire's mother has acquired a boyfriend: Roger.
+Roger plans on taking a dive at the Bawns which is the sacred resting place of the dead in Ingo: Limina.
 Ingo will do everything to protect it.
 Sapphire and Conor go on a rescue mission to save Roger and Gray (Roger's diving partner) from the bull seals who protect Limina.
 Conor hears Limina's song, the song that is supposed to be heard when one is dying.
 Conor repeats it to the bull seals and they stop attacking Roger and Gray.
 Then Conor and Sapphire haul Roger and Gray into the boat with the help of Faro and Elvira, Conor's mer friend, and wait for them to recover.